abhijitkini/node-express/README.md

 # node-express
-Sample Node.js appication for deployment on AWS EB.
+Sample Node.js appication for deployment on AWS EB